foxdonut/angular-foxdonut/docs/services.md

 ## Using a service for inter-component communication

 A service can have an `EventEmitter` property which components can use to emit events and other components can listen to and react to events.
+Because we need the same service instance for different components, the service must be provided at the `AppModule` level.

 Components can call `this.myService.someEventEmitter.emit(data)` to emit an event.